Braddock Road Widening

 "Begin with the premise that the automobile must accommodate the earth, rather than vice versa."

 Lava-like, the asphalt flows and spreads across the Accotink Creek watershed.
-The proposed widening of Braddock Road would sacrifice acres of tree cover and cross over the Long Branch (central) tributary and the Accotink Creek mainstem.
+The proposed widening of Braddock Road may sacrifice acres of tree cover and cross over the Long Branch (central) tributary and the Accotink Creek mainstem.

 Fairfax County Department of Transportation information: